 Surprisingly, none of that happened.
-It turns out, visiting the Biltmore with kids wasn’t nearly as difficult as I thought.
+As it turns out, visiting Biltmore with kids wasn’t nearly as difficult as I thought.
 In fact, Biltmore Estate is incredibly kid-friendly.
 If it’s not on your family travel bucket list, it should be.

 There are tons for littles of all ages from playgrounds and animals to shopping and themed restaurants.
 Even the mansion itself can widen the smallest of eyes.

-Prices to visit the Biltmore Estate vary during the seasons and range from about $59 to $79 for adults.
+Prices to visit Biltmore Estate vary by season and range from about $64 to $79 for adults.
 Kids ages 10-16 are half the price of adult admission.
 Children 9 and under are free.

-You can bring a stroller into the Biltmore, but elevator access is only available for the first and second floors.
+You may bring a stroller into Biltmore Estate.
+Elevator access is only available for the first and second floors, though.
 The basement and third floor are accessible only by stairs.